raymonelina/aws-lambda-stock-daily/README.md

 ```

 ### Step 6: Build and Push the Docker Image
-The `build_docker_image.sh` script automates the entire build process.
-It performs two actions:
+The `build_docker_image.sh` script supports two build modes:
+1.  **Local-only build**: Creates a local testing image without pushing to ECR
-1. Builds and pushes a production-ready image to your Amazon ECR repository, tagged with the current date (e.g., `2025-07-08`).
+2.  **Push-only build**: Builds and pushes to ECR for Lambda deployment
-2. Builds a separate image tagged as `local-aws-lambda-stock-daily:debug` and loads it into your local Docker daemon for testing purposes.

-1.  **Authenticate Docker to your ECR registry:**
-    Before running the script, ensure Docker is authenticated with Amazon ECR.
+**Prerequisites:** Ensure Docker Desktop is running before executing any build commands.

+1.  **For local testing only:**
     ```bash
+    ./build_docker_image.sh
+    ```
+    This creates `local-aws-lambda-stock-daily:debug` for local Docker testing.

+2.  **For ECR deployment:**
+    First, authenticate Docker to your ECR registry:
+    ```bash
     aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 140023403573.dkr.ecr.us-west-2.amazonaws.com
     ```
-    *(This command assumes your ECR repository is in `us-west-2`.
-Update the region if necessary.)*
+    *(Update the region if necessary.)*

-2.  **Execute the build script:**
-    This single command handles both the deployment push and the local build.
+    Then build and push:
     ```bash
-    ./build_docker_image.sh
+    ./build_docker_image.sh --push
     ```
-    Upon success, the script will confirm that the image has been pushed to ECR and that the local testing image is available.
+    This builds and pushes a production-ready image tagged with the current date (e.g., `2025-07-08`).

 ### Step 7: Create the Lambda Function
 Create the Lambda function from the container image in ECR.